postcss/postcss/API.md

 });
 ```

-If you pass a string or regexp as `filter`, only those declarations whose
+If you pass a string or regular expression as `filter`, only those declarations whose
 property matches`filter` will be iterated over.

 ```js